-The total number of resident graduate students in the M.A. and Ph.D. programs is currently about 60.
-Generally the program admits about 15 new students each year.
+The total number of resident graduate students in the M.A. and Ph.D. programs is currently about 75.

-The American Studies Graduate Students Organization (ASGSO) is composed of and represents the interests of all full- and part-time degree candidates in the program.
-Students elect non-voting members to the American Studies Executive Committee and to participate in searches for new faculty.
+The American Studies Graduate Students Organization (ASGSO) is composed of and represents the interests of all full- and part-time degree candidates in the Program.
+Students elect non-voting members to the American Studies EC and to participate in searches for new faculty.
 They also elect a representative to the College-wide Graduate Students Association.
 ASGSO holds a variety of social and academic events during the year.
 The organization sponsors informal events ranging from small conferences, offering students the chance to present academic papers, to department dinners, providing settings to share intellectual interests.
-The events encourage communication between new students and those nearing completion of their dissertations and bring together individuals with varied fields of academic focus.
+The events encourage communication between new students and those nearing completion of their dissertations.

 Students are encouraged to initiate conversations concerning any matter of policy that they feel needs to be addressed.
-They are welcome to talk individually with the Program Director, the DGS, their advisor(s), ASGSO, or the

-Ombudsperson about matters that concern them.
-A student may get his or her concerns on the agenda of the Executive Committee via the ASGSO representatives, the DGS, or the Ombudsperson.
+They are welcome to talk individually with the Program Director, the DGS, their advisor(s), the ASGSO, or the College Ombudsperson about matters that concern them.
+A student may add his or her concerns to the agenda of the EC via the ASGSO representatives, the DGS, or the College Ombudsperson.